-AIM offers a Bachelor of Arts degree with programs in Leadership and Ministry, Business Management, Healthcare Management, Logistics Management, Substance Abuse Counseling, and Psychology and an Associate of Arts degree with programs in Christian Ministry and Business Management.
+AIM offers a Bachelor of Arts degree with majors in Leadership and Ministry, Business (Business Management, Healthcare Management, and Logistics Management concentrations), Practical Leadership, Substance Abuse Counseling, Psychology, and Interdisciplinary Studies and an Associate of Arts degree with majors in Christian Ministry, Business, and Interdisciplinary Studies.
 These programs are designed to bring a new level of effectiveness to those desiring to make a difference in their world.